Tropicalboy21/project-motocross/README.md

 # proyecto-motocross

-This is uno of my University projects, responsive build with HTML, CSS ,JS and Bootstrap.
+This is one of my University projects, One Page style fully responsive website build with HTML, CSS ,JS and Bootstrap.